NCIOCPL/cgov-digital-platform/TESTING.md

 As a full Drupal stack is required, test must be run inside of the container.

 ## Running tests

+To make testing work you must:
+* run it inside of our [docker stack](./docker/README.md).
+* ensure that you have already completed [3.
+Initial Setup of Site](./docker/README.md#3-initial-setup-of-site)

 Run `blt test:phpunit`

 ## Folder Structure